webtunel/WebtunelCMounter/README.md

 ## Features

-WebtunelCMounter is an elegant, macOS-native application that allows you to seamlessly mount various cloud storage and network protocols as local drives.
+WebtunelCMounter is an elegant, macOS application that allows you to seamlessly mount various cloud storage and network protocols as local drives.
 It provides a beautiful, responsive user interface with true macOS integration.

 ### ✨ Key Features